C-J7/HNG-Frontend-Internship/DigiCard/Readme.md

 1. Create an account on [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/).
 2. Click **Add New Project** / **Add New Site**.
 3. Connect your GitHub account and import this repository.
-4. Leave the build command and output directory empty (or default).
+4. Leave the build command and ensuer the output directory is ".".
 5. Click **Deploy**.